-At this point the immune system is starting to react to the virus by manufacturing HIV antibodies and cytotoxic lymphocytes, a process known as seroconversion.
-An HIV test carried out before this process is complete may be negative or inconclusive.
+At this point, the immune system is starting to react to the virus by producing HIV antibodies and cytotoxic lymphocytes – a process known as seroconversion.
+A third generation HIV test carried out before this process is complete may be negative or inconclusive.

-HIV is active within the lymph nodes at this time.
-The viral load test measures the small amount of HIV which gets away from the lymph nodes.
-This is very important in the treatment of HIV.
+HIV is active within the lymph nodes at this time, infecting new cells and making copies of itself.
+A viral load test measures the small amount of HIV which gets away from the lymph nodes.
+This information is very important in the treatment of HIV.

 The immune system becomes seriously damaged by HIV over the years.
-The lymph nodes and tissues are damaged or destroyed and the body cannot continue to replace the lost T-helper cells as the HIV becomes stronger and more varied.
+The lymph nodes and tissues are damaged or destroyed.
+The body cannot continue to replace the lost T-helper cells as the HIV infection becomes stronger and more varied.